About Me

 That first paragraph probably told you more about me than you will ever otherwise find out.
 Beyond my weird sense of humor and bad taste in music the rest is pretty standard.
 I wear a bunch of hats professionally and semi-professionally, including:

-• Business Strategist with a focus on communities and developers
+• Product Manager with a focus on communities and upstream Linux

 • American living in Europe